Xu Rongkai: Biography

 Xu was born in Chongqing, on 1 February 1942.
 In 1960, he entered Tsinghua University, majoring in gas turbine.
 During his university years, he was president of Tsinghua University Student Union and Beijing Student Federation.

 Xu joined the Chinese Communist Party (CCP) in 1960.
 Beginning in 1968, he served in several posts in Sichuan Dongfang Turbine Works (四川东方汽轮机厂), including technician, assistant engineer, and engineer.
 In August 1985, he became deputy head of Sichuan Provincial Light Industry Department, rising to head in December 1987.

 In July 1991, Xu was transferred to Beijing and appointed vice minister of light industry, and held that office until May 1993, when he became vice president of China National Council of Light Industry.
 In July 1995, he was chosen as deputy director of the State Council Research Office, a post he kept until March 1998, when he was made deputy secretary-general of the State Council.

-In May 2001, Xu was despatched to southwest China's Yunnan province and appointed deputy party secretary.
+In May 2001, Xu was dispatched to southwest China's Yunnan province and appointed deputy party secretary.
 In June, he was named acting governor, confirmed in January 2002.

 In October 2006, he took office as vice chairperson of the National People's Congress Education, Science, Culture and Public Health Committee.